Pest description, crop damage and life history

 Management-chemical control: HOME USE

 Follow information on the label about the timing and cutoff date for spraying the particular vegetable you are treating.
-Spray damaged plants and any grass or weeds surrounding the vegetable garden when young hoppers or winged adults are seen.
+Spray damaged plants and any grass or weeds surrounding the vegetable garden as allowed per label when young hoppers or winged adults are seen.

 - azadirachtin (neem oil)-Some formulations are OMRI-listed for organic use.

 - plant essential oils (rosemary, etc.)-Some formulations are OMRI-listed for organic use.